-- Always maintain all plugins up-to-date.
-Outdated plugins not only can create issues, they could also have vulnerabilities that can be exploited by hackers and malicious users.
+- Make sure to always maintain your plugins updated.
+Older plugin not only can create errors, they could also have vulnerabilities that can be exploited by hackers and malware.

-As you can see, plugins are an integral part of WordPress and contribute to making WordPress the most downloaded CMS available.
-Plugins also provide WordPress users with an easy, simple and inexpensive way to add new functionality to their website without spending thousands of dollars on outsourced web development.
+As you can see, WP plugins are an integral part of WordPress and contribute to making WordPress the most downloaded CMS in the world.
+Plugins also provide WordPress users with an easy, simple and inexpensive way to expand quickly without having to spend thousands of dollars on web development costs.

-Whatever feature or functionality you need for your web presence, you can be sure that a someone has probably already authored one that will do just what you want, and that this plugin will either be available for FREE, or if it’s a paid plugin, that the price to purchase it will be reasonable.
+If there is a feature or functionality you want for your web presence, you can be sure that a WP plugin currently exists that will do exactly what you want it to do, and that it will either be available for FREE, or if it’s a paid plugin, that the price will be reasonable.

 (Whatever you need done, there’s a WordPress plugin for that!)

-And, if by chance such a plugin is not available, then a custom plugin that does just what you want it to do can most certainly be coded for you for a reasonable price.
+And, if by chance such a plugin is not available, then a custom plugin that does just what you want it to do can most certainly be coded for you for a very reasonable price.

-Hopefully, this information has given you a better understanding of WP plugins – what they are and how they can significantly to improve your WP web site.
-See our published posts to learn about more useful plugins that we recommend using.
+Hopefully, now you have a better understanding of WP plugins – what plugins are and how they can significantly to improve your WP site.
+See our published posts to learn about more great WP plugins that we recommend using.